tessus/redis-stats/README.md

-CONFIRM_FLUSHDB  | true      | Ask for confirmation before flushing database FLUSHALL         | true      | Show a 'Flush All' button for the instance CONFIRM_FLUSHALL | true      | Ask for confirmation before flushing the entire instance DEBUG            | false     | debug mode - you don't want to set this to true!
+CONFIRM_FLUSHDB  | true      | Ask for confirmation before flushing database FLUSHALL         | true      | Show a 'Flush All' button for the instance CONFIRM_FLUSHALL | true      | Ask for confirmation before flushing the entire instance STATUS_LINE      | "bottom"  | Position of status line: "bottom" or "top" DEBUG            | false     | debug mode - you don't want to set this to true!

 ### Command mapping